Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

 Ethernet Connection
 *******************

-In this tcp termination scenario, iperf3 server and client run on separated hardware platforms and are connected with ethernet adaptors and cables. iperf3 server runs over VPP's host stack on DUT, and iperf3 client runs over Linux kernel stack on client node.
+In this TCP termination scenario, iperf3 server and client run on separated hardware platforms and are connected with ethernet adaptors and cables. iperf3 server runs over VPP's host stack on DUT, and iperf3 client runs over Linux kernel stack on client node.